claytonjones-401n16/seattle-javascript-401n16/class-27/README.md

 #### Describe and Define

-- Testing of a React App
-  - Snap-Shots
-  - "Shallow" mounting
-  - "Full" mounting
-- Deployment of a React App
+- The structure of a custom hook.
-  - Need to run a build
-  - What is the React 'build' artifact
-  - GitHub Pages
-  - AWS S3
-  - Netlify
-  - Amplify
-  - GoDaddy
+- Describe use cases for custom hooks
+- Find 3rd party custom hooks

 #### Execute

-- Write and Execute Snapshot tests for a React Application
-- Write and Execute Enzyme (live) tests for a React Application
-- Deploy a React application to AWS S3 manually
+- Understand, Use, Create Custom React Hooks
+  - Form State
+  - Fetching API Data
+  - Realtime Connections
+  - `useEffect()` usage with connections
-- Deploy a React application to GitHub Pages using a GitHub Action
+  - Connect to a socket.io server
-- Deploy a React application to AWS Amplify directly from GitHub
-- Deploy a React application to Netlify directly from GitHub
+    - Subscribe to remote events
+    - Emit events and data back to the server-

 ## Today's Outline